solidjs/solid/documentation/guides/reactivity.md

 ```
 ## Effects

 When we want our Signals to affect the world we use Effects.
 Effects wrap expressions that contain Signals and re-execute them everytime those Signals change.
-The most common ones are JSX bindings we can manually create them as well.
+The most common ones, created automatically for us, are JSX bindings, but they can also be created manually.

 ```js
 import { createEffect, createSignal, onCleanup } from "solid-js";